ASGGroupVic/EC2-auto-operator/README.md

 ###SSH Keypair

-Created a SSH keypair from EC2 Console->KeyPairs in your AWS account.
+Created a SSH keypair called residata from EC2 Console->KeyPairs in your AWS account.
 Then upload the key file to rattic.

 Dev: https://rattic.eqx.realestate.com.au/cred/detail/4254/